 Understanding potential symptoms and causes of skin problems and how they can be managed can help people with myeloma protect their skin, manage any skin issues, and know when it’s time to speak with a doctor.

-According to one study, causes of cutaneous (skin) changes can be broken down into seven different types.
-The first three types of changes are due to the treatments of myeloma.
+According to one study, causes of cutaneous (skin) changes can be broken down into several types.
+The first three of the following conditions are due to the treatments of myeloma: